Deeman2014/Open_edX_Windows7_Installation/1_Introduction.rst

 The operating system on which edX is based is Ubuntu, an open source Linux variant.
 The primary base programming language used to create edX is python.

-Open edX provides the scripts and documentation that can be used to install the Open edX environment.
+Open edX provides scripts and documentation that can be used to install the Open edX environment.

 |
 The Goal
 --------

-The ultimate goal is to create a working instance of Open edX on a single computer, whereby a content developer could immediately use it to develop Open edX courses.
+The ultimate goal of this documentation is to help you create a working instance of Open edX on a single computer, whereby a content developer could immediately use it to develop Open edX courses.

 These instructions will describe the steps suggested to install a copy of the Aspen.1 production release of Open edX on a single Windows 7 Enterprise based personal computer.